SuperOfficeDocs/superoffice-docs/user-guide/en/chat/send-faq-or-reply-template.md

 # Send FAQs, reply templates and quick replies in a chat

 Customers often ask the same questions, so you can save time by using pre-defined texts instead of typing out your answer.
-You can select from FAQs and reply templates in SuperOffice Service and [quick replies that you have created yourself][1].
+You can select from FAQs and reply templates in SuperOffice Service and [quick replies created by you][1].

 1. Click ![icon][img1] in the lower part of the chat panel.